Appointment of 2023-24 Research Fellow

-The Barry Amiel & Norman Melburn Trust in partnership with the Article 11 Trust is pleased to announce the appointment of Rachel Currie as this year’s Research Fellow.
+The Barry Amiel & Norman Melburn Trust, in partnership with the research group Corporate Watch, is pleased to announce the appointment of Amber O’Sullivan as this year’s Research Fellow.

-The fellowship will run until October 2022, and any publications Rachel leads on for A11T will be made available on the Trust’s website.
+The fellowship will run until October 2024, and any publications Amber leads on for Corporate Watch will be made available on the Trust’s website.

 The Research Fellowship is an annual initiative which is carried out in conjunction with a partner organisation.
 The Fellowship is intended to facilitate research with a socialist orientation, consistent with the broad aims of the Trust.
 One of the aims of the initiative is to provide an opportunity for new researchers to develop their research interests and capacities in a politically focused environment and thus, over time, enhance the human resources that can support radical research.

-Previous partner organisations include: The World Transformed, The Centre for Crime and Justice Studies, CAAT, Compass, Ruskin College, the TUC, The Equality Trust, New Economics Foundation, the Fabian Society.
+Previous partner organisations include: The Independent Workers’ Union of Great Britain (IWGB), The World Transformed, The Centre for Crime and Justice Studies, CAAT, Compass, Ruskin College, the TUC, The Equality Trust, New Economics Foundation, the Fabian Society.